bojone/el-2019-baseline/README.md

 ```
 @misc{
   jianlin2019bdel,
-  title={Hybrid Structure of Pointer and Ragging for Entity Recognition and Linking: A Baseline},
+  title={Hybrid Structure of Pointer and Tagging for Entity Recognition and Linking: A Baseline},
   author={Jianlin Su},
   year={2019},
   publisher={GitHub},